JEverhart383/gumroad-license-validator-gas/README.md

 The library itself has a few helpful methods for actual validating the license code, showing default UI prompts to activate a license, storing the license details in the properties for the script, user, or document, and invaldating the license.

 ## Getting Started

+All of the library methods are available on the `GumroadLicenseValidator` identified